glfs-book/slfs/CONTRIBUTING.md

 Beyond knowing where files are, the text inside those files also counts, and there are standards to keep in mind.

 1. No tabs except in the Makefile.
 Use spaces.
-Unless after a setence, use two at a time.
+Unless after a sentence, use two at a time.
 2. Keep character count on any given line a maximum of 80 characters and do not go over that limit.
 This keeps the XML from getting ugly and out of hand.
 There